iq-motion-control/iq-module-communication-doc/docs/control_center_docs/speed_module_getting_started.rst

 ************************************
 Stow Configuration
 ************************************
-Vertiq's speed modules larger than the 23-XX family provide a method for stopping your module into a designated position that we call stow.
+Some Vertiq speed modules provide a method for stopping your module into a designated position that we call stow.
+Refer to your module's family page to see if this feature is supported.
 Parameters and testing functionality for the stow feature are available through the Control Center, and are covered in detail :ref:`here <manual_stow_position>`.

 ************************************